DThornz/Website/_posts/2020-01-12-Fluent-Start-to-Finish.md

 - ### Boundary Conditions
   - ###### Inlet - By default it is assumed to be a velocity condition, you have 3 options for how to set it
-    - 1 .
-Constant -  This uses a constant inlet velocity for the entirety of the simulation, a simple example would be 0.1 m/s.
+    - Constant -  This uses a constant inlet velocity for the entirety of the simulation, a simple example would be 0.1 m/s.
-    - 2 .
-Expression -  This lets you write a more complex expression to put at the inlet condition.
+    - Expression -  This lets you write a more complex expression to put at the inlet condition.
       - Ex:  IF(t<0.333[s],0.1[m/s]*sin(9.424*t/1[s]) ,0[m/s])

       - This is an IF statement that says “If the simulation time is less than 0.
 333 seconds have the inlet velocity be defined by 0.1[m/s]*sin(9.424*t/1[s]) otherwise (meaning the time is greater than 0.333 seconds) let the velocity be 0 [m/s]
-    - 3 .
-Custom - This lets you prescribe your unique inlet condition that cannot be easily defined with an expression, such as from a text or CSV file.
+    - Custom - This lets you prescribe your unique inlet condition that cannot be easily defined with an expression, such as from a text or CSV file.
-      - a.
-A custom inlet velocity condition can be written to a text file with the following format:
+      - A custom inlet velocity condition can be written to a text file with the following format:

               ((profilename transient n periodic)